 The struggle moves on to a much broader stage, literally and figuratively speaking, when Jonathan Pryce arrives on Broadway to play an Asian pimp despite protests by Asian American actors.

-Alas, Hollywood style happy endings are not in store for the major players in these stories.
-Most do not deliver impassioned speeches after stunning victories in court, nor do they walk out of their inner city ghettos and into a Beverly Hills sunset.
+Alas, Hollywood-style happy endings are not in store for the major players in these stories.
+Most do not deliver impassioned speeches after stunning victories in court, nor do they walk out of their inner-city ghettos and into a Beverly Hills sunset.
 Instead, it is through the very defeat of their specific causes that a larger change in American attitudes and institutions is often brought about.
-Asian American actors alone would play Asian characters on Broadway in future, for example, and the racist content of shows like Miss Saigon would come under increasing scrutiny.
+Asian American actors alone would play Asian characters on Broadway in the future, for example, and the racist content of shows like Miss Saigon would come under increasing scrutiny.

 Zia shifts gears as she discusses the successful affluent South Asian immigrant community.
 Her observations about the class distinctions within the Indian immigrant community are astute, as are her remarks about the conflicting demands faced by women and girls in the group.
 Zia points to Hindu role models many young women are asked to imitate, while also fulfilling the high academic expectations of their parents.
 She uncannily notes the rise in domestic violence and the recent spurt in Indian women’s organizations to combat it.

 Silicon Valley Indians might feel offended by Zia’s indictment of The Indus Entrepreneurs (TiE) for their failure to embrace social and political causes.
 It is ironic, she notes, that the very people who became entrepreneurs and millionaires as a result of the discrimination they faced in the form of a glass ceiling in Silicon Valley refuse to act against it.
 Her comments are so much on the mark that one wonders why she is not equally incisive about internal conflicts within her own Chinese American community.